silentdiverchris/Jiminy/README.md

 The HTML within the \<body> element  is generated entirely by code and is inserted into the template where it finds '[ContentPlaceholder]'.

 The generated HTML uses classes everywhere to allow extra customisation.

-You can add more HTML around the placeholder to slot the output into a larger document, or whatever.
+You can add more HTML around the placeholder to slot the output into a larger document, as long as Jiminy can find the placeholder it will replace it with the generated html and be oblivious to any other content.

 Below is the \<body> section of the default template;